Economic regulation policy for water services

 Transitional economic regulation

-The Local Government (Water Services Preliminary Arrangements) Bill will require councils to develop Water Services Delivery Plans setting out baseline information, including capital and operating expenditure, financial projections, and asset information.
-This information will be shared with the Commerce Commission as it works towards implementing the complete economic regulation regime.
+The Local Government (Water Services Preliminary Arrangements) Act 2024 requires councils to develop Water Services Delivery Plans setting out baseline information, including capital and operating expenditure, financial projections, and asset information.
+This information will be shared with the Commerce Commission as it works towards implementing the enduring economic regulation regime.

-The Bill also enables some councils to be subject to an early form of information disclosure by the Commission, prior to the complete regime.
+The Act also enables some councils and council-controlled organisations to be subject to an early form of information disclosure by the Commerce Commission, prior to the enduring regime.
 This will build on the information collected through the Water Services Delivery Plans, and is intended for councils who have more advanced practices, or who move early to establish new organisations and are ready for a faster track to more detailed oversight.

-While additional information disclosure is unlikely to apply to all local government providers, the Commission will have the ability to consult broadly under the transitional regime to help inform disclosure requirements set under the complete regime.
+While additional information disclosure is unlikely to apply to all local government suppliers, the Commerce Commission will have the ability to consult broadly under the transitional regime to help inform disclosure requirements set under the enduring regime.

 Overview of key aspects of the Bill [PDF 322KB](external link) — Department of Internal Affairs

-The Local Government Water Services Bill will provide for a complete economic regulation regime to promote sufficient revenue recovery, and efficient investment and maintenance so that water services are delivered at a quality that communities expect.
+The Local Government (Water Services) Bill provides for a full economic regulation regime to promote sufficient revenue recovery, and efficient investment and maintenance so that water services are delivered at a quality that communities expect.
 The regime will initially apply to drinking water and wastewater services, with flexibility to include stormwater services at a later date, if necessary.

 Information disclosure is at the core of the new regime.
-All regulated providers will be required to disclose information to inform the need for any further regulatory intervention and promote transparency about their performance.
-In addition, the Commission will be able to monitor and enforce the requirement that water services revenue is spent on water services alone, and set revenue thresholds so that providers have a clear understanding about the level of revenue they need to collect and invest in water infrastructure.
+All regulated suppliers will be required to disclose information to promote transparency about their performance and inform the need for any further regulatory intervention.
+In addition, the Commerce Commission will be able to monitor and enforce the requirement that revenue from regulated water services (drinking water and wastewater) is spent solely on those services, and set revenue thresholds so that suppliers have a clear understanding about the level of revenue they need to collect and invest in water infrastructure.

-The Bill will also include a regulation-making power that enables the Minister of Commerce and Consumer Affairs to give the Commission quality-only or price-quality regulation as additional tools, if needed for specific providers.
+The Bill also includes a regulation-making power that enables the Minister of Commerce and Consumer Affairs to give the Commerce Commission quality regulation, performance requirement regulation and price-quality regulation as additional tools, if needed for specific suppliers.

-New information disclosure requirements will allow the Commission to collect and analyse information relating to consumer protections, such as service quality and customer engagement.
-The Bill will provide ways to address any issues that are identified, including enabling regulations to be set relating to complaints processes and for the Commission to develop a service quality code, if needed.
+New information disclosure requirements will allow the Commerce Commission to collect and analyse information relating to consumer protections, such as service quality and customer engagement.
+The Bill provides a range of tools to address any issues that are identified, including enabling regulations to be set relating to complaints processes and for the Commerce Commission to develop a service quality code, if needed.

-The Commission will oversee the economic regulation and consumer protection regime because it has a strong track record of implementing similar regimes in other utility sectors.
-The regime will be funded via levies on regulated providers on behalf of consumers.
+The Commerce Commission will oversee the economic regulation and consumer protection regime because it has a strong track record of implementing similar regimes in other utility sectors.

-The regime will complement the wider Local Water Done Well reform programme by promoting consumer interests and ensuring the new system is efficient.
+The regime will complement the wider Local Water Done Well reform programme by promoting consumer interests and ensuring the new system is efficient and effective.
 It will give communities across New Zealand confidence that water services are being invested in, maintained, and delivered at the quality that they expect.

 Cabinet decisions and related papers